 Danishka Esterhazy is a director based in Manitoba, Canada who had previously made a series of fairytale deconstructions with the short films The Snow Queen (2005) and The Red Hood (2009), followed by the full-length Suddenly Ever After (2010) and H & G (2013).
-In genre material, she also made the science-fiction film Level 16 (2018).
+In genre material, she also made the science-fiction film Level 16 (2018) and the remake of Slumber Party Massacre (2021).
 Subsequent to this, she made the true crime Lifetime tv movie I Was Lorena Bobbitt (2020).

 Danishka Esterhazy gets into the assorted death scenes here with great gusto – Kiroshan Naidoo being sawn open on a magician’s table and his guts spilled, Keeno Lee Hector being set on fire and Steve Lund being run over by a car.
 The main problem I had with The Banana Splits is not its’ trashing of the source material – I haven’t seen the original and have no particular attachment to it – but rather than it feels like a film that wants to be darker and more edgier than it ends up being.